Research Staffing Core

 Solve this simple math problem and enter the result.
 E.g. for 1+3, enter 4.

-Staff are available on a fee-for-service basis and are available full or part time to assist investigators at all stages in the implementation and conduct of their clinical research studies.
+Staff are available full or part-time on a fee-for-service basis to assist investigators at all stages in the implementation and conduct of their clinical research studies.

-The RSC leadership team is also responsible for managing the mandatory Clinical Research Coordinator Fundamentals Training and Online Study Coordinator Modules.
+Our leadership team is also responsible for managing the Research Institute's mandatory Clinical Research Coordinator Fundamentals Training and Online Study Coordinator Modules.